SnehaDeepikaP/StockVisionAI/README.md

     C --> G[Environment Variables];
     C --> H[Ollama Settings];
 ```
-Contributing
+## Contributing
 Contributions are welcome!
 Please follow these steps:

-Fork the repository.
+1.Fork the repository.

-Create a new branch (git checkout -b feature/your-feature).
+2.Create a new branch (git checkout -b feature/your-feature).

-Make your changes and commit (git commit -m "Add your feature").
+3.Make your changes and commit (git commit -m "Add your feature").

-Push to the branch (git push origin feature/your-feature).
+4.Push to the branch (git push origin feature/your-feature).

-Open a pull request.
+5.Open a pull request.

-Please ensure your code follows PEP 8 style guidelines and includes appropriate tests.
+6.Please ensure your code follows PEP 8 style guidelines and includes appropriate tests.

-License
+## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.